Visual art of the United States: Color Field painting

-The emphasis and intensification of color and large open expanses of surface were two of the principles applied to the movement called Color Field painting.
+The emphasis and intensification of color and large open expanses of surface were two of the principles applied to the movement called color field painting.
 Ad Reinhardt, Adolph Gottlieb, Mark Rothko, Clyfford Still and Barnett Newman were categorized as such.
-Another movement was called Action Painting, characterized by spontaneous reaction, powerful brushstrokes, dripped and splashed paint and the strong physical movements used in the production of a painting.
-Jackson Pollock is an example of an Action Painter: his creative process, incorporating thrown and dripped paint from a stick or poured directly from the can, revolutionized painting methods.
+Another movement was called action painting, characterized by spontaneous reaction, powerful brushstrokes, dripped and splashed paint and the strong physical movements used in the production of a painting.
+Pollock is an example of an action painter: his creative process, incorporating thrown and dripped paint from a stick or poured directly from the can, revolutionized painting methods.

 Willem de Kooning famously said about Pollock "he broke the ice for the rest of us."
-Ironically Pollock's large repetitious expanses of linear fields are characteristic of Color Field painting as well, as art critic Michael Fried wrote in his essay for the catalog of Three American painters: Kenneth Noland, Jules Olitski, Frank Stella at the Fogg Art Museum in 1965.
+Ironically Pollock's large repetitious expanses of linear fields are characteristic of color field painting as well, as art critic Michael Fried wrote in his essay for the catalog of Three American painters: Kenneth Noland, Jules Olitski, Frank Stella at the Fogg Art Museum in 1965.

-Despite the disagreements between art critics, Abstract Expressionism marks a turning-point in the history of American art: the 1940s and 1950s saw international attention shift from European (Parisian) art, to American (New York) art.
+Despite the disagreements between art critics, Abstract Expressionism marks a turning point in the history of American art: the 1940s and 1950s saw international attention shift from European (Parisian) art, to American (New York) art.

 Color field painting continued as a movement in the 1960s, as Morris Louis, Jules Olitski, Kenneth Noland, Gene Davis, Helen Frankenthaler, and others sought to make paintings which would eliminate superfluous rhetoric with repetition, stripes and large, flat areas of color.